ross-owen/primary-class-iteration1/README.md

 # Overview

 This project will help me broaden my knowledge of other IDEs, languages, and data communication types.
+This first module is to become familiar with Kotin.
+This will be done by learning Android Room framework to create and establish abstract layering of the Database classes.

 This is a Church of Jesus-Christ of Latter-day Saints primary class helper application.
 It will track students prayers and articles of faith learning/completion.
 It will also be able to be data-synced with other android devices using NFC taps.